 BSC Panel.

-BSC Change Administrator (BCA) – nominated by BSC Parties to interface with BSCCo on all change issues.

 Citizens Advice and Citizens Advice Scotland

 Market Index Data Providers (MIDP).

 Panel Committees - control all changes to Configurable Items, apart from modifications to the BSC.

-Party Agent Change Administrator (PACA) - nominated by a Qualified Party Agent, or an applicant for Qualification, to interface with BSCCo on all change issues (note that PACAs cannot raise DCPs or CPs in their own right, but could ask a Party to raise them on their behalf).
+Parties and Party Agents

 Interested third parties (including Party Agents) or any bodies representative of interested third parties – to raise Issues.

 Third Party Applicants – to request designation by the Panel or the Authority to raise Modification Proposals.

-BCA/PACA participation in the Change Management of BSC Configurable Items

-BCAs and PACAs are invited to comment on amendments to BSC Configurable Items during the change management process:

 Draft Change Proposal Consultation

-During the change management process, Draft CPs may be issued as part of the agreed timetabled Change Proposal Circular to BCAs/PACAs for consultation.
+During the change management process, Draft CPs may be issued as part of the agreed timetabled Change Proposal Circular notified via the Change Distribution List for consultation.
 For more information on this process, please see section 3.2 of this procedure.

 CP Impact Assessment

-During the change management process, CPs will be sent to BCAs/PACAs as part of the agreed timetabled Change Proposal Circular, detailing the issue and solution for Impact Assessment.
-BCAs/PACAs are invited to comment on CPs and their attachments and, where relevant, review associated draft redline changes.
-BCAs/PACAs will be expected to comment on support for the CP, detail impacts of the CP, provide implementation notification timescales and agree the proposed Implementation Date (if they do not, they will be asked to provide an alternative Implementation Date).
-The timetable for BCA/PACA CP Impact Assessment is available as part of the Change Register published on the BSC Website.
+During the change management process, CPs will be sent to the Change Distribution List as part of the agreed timetabled Change Proposal Circular, detailing the issue and solution for Impact Assessment.
+Interested parties are invited to comment via the Change Distribution List on CPs and their attachments and, where relevant, review associated draft redline changes.
+In particular Parties and their Qualified Agents will be expected to comment on support for the CP, detail impacts of the CP, provide implementation notification timescales and agree the proposed Implementation Date (if they do not, they will be asked to provide an alternative Implementation Date).
+The timetable for CP Impact Assessment is available as part of the Change Register published on the BSC Website.
 For more information on this process, please see section 3.4 of this procedure.

 Please note that De Minimis BMRS CPs will not be subject to the full Impact Assessment process (as described in 3.4 below), unless queried during the objection window.